Basel, Rathaus am 1. August 2024. Foto/Photo: TES

 The fact that many residents do not have a Swiss pass stems from the traditionally prominent position of citizens in society and politics.
 Citizens are the politicians and, due to direct democracy, always (in theory) have the last word.

 Swiss pass and citizenship must be earned and are not a right based on 5 or 10 years of residency or paying taxes.
-As a sovereign, the citizen has significant political power and duties towards society at municipal, cantonal and national levels.
+As a sovereign, the citizen has significant political power and duties towards society at the municipal, cantonal and national levels.
 Noblesse oblige, and in Switzerland, the citizen is the noblesse.

 Conclusion

-Basel, 1 August 2023, on the Mittlere Brücke
+Basel, August first, the Mittlere Brücke